 STANDARDS

 The Contractor undertakes to comply with laws, generally binding regulations, technical standards valid in the European Union, valid regulations of the Customer set forth in the Contract, the terms and conditions of this Contract and the terms and conditions of the Subsidy Program.
 Alternative international standards may be applied (after the prior written Customer’s approval) as long as they meet or are stricter than the requirements of European standards.
-The Contractor shall also follow the Customer’s instructions (provided that they do not collide with applicable legal regulations) in compliance with Customer’s interests and with the decisions of the respective Czech authorities which may affect the execution of the Contract and bind the Contractor and its subcontractors and vendors.
+The Contractor shall also follow the Customer’s organizational and practical instructions (provided that they do not collide with applicable legal regulations) in compliance with Customer’s interests and with the decisions of the respective Czech authorities which may affect the execution of the Contract and bind the Contractor and its subcontractors and vendors.
+If the Customer’s instructions given to the Contractor are inappropriate for the purpose of timely and proper execution and/or completion of the Work or are contrary to the applicable laws, the Contractor shall, immediately upon receipt of such instructions, notify the Customer in writing, otherwise the Contractor shall be liable for any damage caused by the implementation of such instructions.
+Notwithstanding the Contractor's written notice of the impropriety of such instructions, if the Customer still insists on the respective instructions, the Contractor shall carry out the instructions, but the Contractor shall not be liable for any damage caused by the carrying out the respective instructions the impropriety of which the Contractor previously informed the Customer.

 The Work shall conform to the mandatory standards and mandatory regulations valid in the Czech Republic, including those on operation safety, labour safety, hygiene, health protection and the environmental protection.
 The Work shall also conform to the standards, including Customer’s standards referred to in this Contract and Specifications.

 Wherever a reference is made in the Contract to specific standards and regulations to be met by parts of the Work to be delivered, for Work performed or tested, the provisions of the latest current edition or revision of the relevant standards and codes in effect shall apply, unless otherwise expressly stipulated in the Contract or agreed upon between the Parties during performance of the Contract.
+Should any standard and/or regulation change occur during the period between the conclusion of this Contract and the issuance of the Project Closing Certificate, the Contractor shall inform the Customer accordingly.
+Nevertheless, the Contractor shall be obliged to perform all actions necessary in order to assure conformity of the Work with such new standards and/or regulations, provided that the Customer shall provide the Contractor with necessary cooperation thereto and should the change cause additional or reduced costs or affect the time schedule in execution of the Work, such additional or reduced costs and/or change of the Project Time Schedule shall be certified by the Customer, in justifiable cases, and the Contract Price and/or Project Time Schedule shall be adjusted accordingly by the Parties in an amendment to the Contract.

-If after signature of the Contract there occur in the Czech Republic changes to any statute, decree or other law or any regulation of duly constituted authority which cause additional or reduced costs or affect the time schedule in execution of the Work, such additional or reduced cost and/or change of the time schedule shall be certified by the Customer, in justifiable cases, and the Contract Price and/or time schedule shall be adjusted accordingly in an amendment to the Contract.
+If after signature of the Contract there occur in the Czech Republic changes to any statute, decree or other law or any regulation of duly constituted authority which cause additional or reduced costs or affect the time schedule in execution of the Work, such additional or reduced cost and/or change of the time schedule shall be certified by the Customer, in justifiable cases, and the Contract Price and/or Project Time Schedule shall be adjusted accordingly in an amendment to the Contract.

 However, the Contractor shall communicate discovery of any circumstance pursuant to Clause 4.4 to the Customer without undue delay.